 Swiss Market Ends Marginally Down After Choppy Session

+Novartis and Nestle lost 0.71% and 0.6%, respectively.
+Swiss Life Holding and Logitech, both ended nearly 0.5% down.

+Givaudan, Lonza Group and Sonova gained 0.65% to 0.7%.
+Geberit, UBS Group, Roche Holding and Swisscom posted modest gains.

-In the Mid Price Index, Meyer Burger Tech tumbled 4.73%.
-AMS declined 2.33%, while Dufry, Flughafen Zurich, VAT Group and Temenos Group lost 0.8 to 1%.
+In the Mid Price Index, Meyer Burger Tech dropped 4.7%.
+AMS drifted down 1.8%, while Schindler Holding and Georg Fischer ended lower by 0.8% and 0.7%, respectively.

-Clariant, DocMorris and Belimo Holding gained 1.25 to 1.55%.
-Tecan Group, SIG Combibloc and SGS posted modest gains.

-On the economic front, data from Swiss Federal Statistical Office showed Switzerland's non-farm payrolls went up 2.2% year-on-year to a record 5.432 million in the second quarter of 2023.
+Tecan Group, Clariant, Adecco, Bachem Holding, Flughafen Zurich, DocMorris, SIG Combibloc and Ems Chemie Holding gained 0.5 to 1%.

+According to a report from the Swiss Economic Institute, Switzerland's leading KOF economic barometer fell to 91.1 in August 2023 from a downwardly revised 92.1 in the previous month.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!